 Leveraging Anticipatory Joy

-How careful planning can ensure a consistently good mood
+Careful planning can ensure a consistently good mood.

 Having to confront an indeterminate outcome that might be bad seems to cause more anxiety than having to confront an outcome known to be bad.
 In one study, patients requiring colostomies (a rerouting of the passage of stool from the rectum to an opening in the abdomen) that were potentially reversible were actually found to be less happy six months after their operation than patients whose colostomies were permanent.
 Why?
 Because uncertainty prevented them from adapting to the change, keeping them focused on and attached to what they still stood to lose.
 Uncertainty about the future has almost unequaled power to lower our life-condition in the present.

 The converse of this, however, also seems to be true: anticipating something pleasant seems to have almost unequaled power to make our present glow.
 Anticipatory joy is often greater than the joy brought to us by experiencing the very things we anticipate.
 This is often because what we expect an experience to be like is often not what it's like and the difference between our expectations and reality mutes our experiential joy.
 But it's also because anticipating a pleasure is itself intrinsically pleasurable.

 When I've looked for the difference between between my happy days and unhappy days, I've noticed that the former are frequently filled with thoughts about something I look forward to, while the latter are practically empty of them.
 While having something to look forward to is obviously not the sole determinant of my mood, it clearly exerts a powerful influence.
 Powerful enough that I've learned, when my life-condition falls low and I don't know why, to ask myself first if the reason is because of a distinct absence of anticipatory pleasure.